josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/📚_print_culture_as_precedent.md

 # 🖨️ Print Culture as Precedent
 **First created:** 2025-09-04 | **Last updated:** 2025-10-03
-*How early print technologies amplified a handful of men into centuries of cultural distortion*
+*How early print technologies amplified a handful of men into centuries of cultural distortion.*

 ---